 - What is a Computer Virus? - A lot of parents and adults talk about "viruses", "trojans", or "malware" and this resource discusses what those things are.

-- Internet Safety Information - This is a fact sheet that covers important safety information for children who frequently use the Internet on their computers and mobile devices.
+- Cyber Safety - This is a fact sheet that covers important safety information for children who frequently use the Internet on their computers and mobile devices.

 - Talking to Kids and Teens About Social Media and Sexting - Social media and sexting has increased among teenagers.
 Unfortunately, many predators use social media outlets to choose their targets.

 - Safety on the Internet - The Palo Alto Medical Foundation shares important facts about Internet security and safety.